FIVE FROM FINLAND: Bikes

 Get rolling with these Finnish approaches to the velocipede.

-“We test everything and try to be scientific with product design,” Leo Kokkonen informed us.
-“We are also thinking differently and openly; we have not founded the company based on secrets or a simple-minded stubborn way to think.”
+“We test everything and try to be scientific with product design,” founder Leo Kokkonen informed us.
+“We are also thinking differently and openly; we have not founded the company on secrets or a simple-minded stubborn way to think.”

 If it can be made out of wood, you can find it in Finland.
-This applies to bicycles as well, and these wooden city bikes are hitting the streets using wood to promote active lifestyles.
+This applies to bicycles as well, and these wooden city bikes are hitting the streets to promote active lifestyles.

 “A bike is a universal product.
-Everyone has some kind of a biking memory.
-It would be a major achievement for us if our wooden bike could get more people excited about biking,” the company’s Ilari Alaruka told us.
+Everyone has some kind of a biking memory,” said Ilari Alaruka, co-founder of Wood Innovations Finland, the company behind Wiilubike. ”It would be a major achievement for us if our wooden bike could get more people excited about biking.”

 Looking for more good news?
 Subscribe to our newsletter